 This achievement opens up new opportunities and Council's tourism unit will continue to build on the success of this campaign with strategic integrated marketing communications across a number of digital and traditional advertising media.

-Acquisition of exciting new images and year and will contribute to building and renewing visual content on the tourism website and social media.
+Acquisition of exciting new images and video footage will be a major focus this year and will contribute to building and renewing visual content on the tourism website and social media.